 "Journalism in Tennessee" (1869) could be a companion piece to "Niagara."
 However, the positions of genteel versus vernacular are a little better defined since it presents the Eastern innocent meeting the vernacular West in a purely literary sense.
 The story concerns a young man going to Tennessee for his health who takes a job as assistant editor of a newspaper.
 Since the tale is about newspaper writing, it deals explicitly with the language level conflict.
-The persona demonstrates his language level in his first article which begins,
+The persona demonstrates his language level in his first article which begins.

-The editor of the Semi-Weekly Earthquake evidently labors under the misapprehension with regard to the Ballyrock railroad.
+The editor of the Semi-Weekly Earthquake evidently labors under the misapprehension with regard to the Ballyrock railroad.64

-However, the editor, a purely vernacular character, soon translates this into his language level; he makes it, innocently ironic way that "The Southern heart is too impulsive; Southern Hospitality too lavish with the stranger."
-66
+However, the editor, a purely vernacular character, soon translates this into his language level; he makes it.

-The inveterate liars of the Semi-Weekly Earthquake are endeavoring to palm off another of their vile and brutal falsehoods with regard to . . . the Ballyrock railroad.
-65
+The inveterate liars of the Semi-Weekly Earthquake are endeavoring to palm off another of their vile and brutal falsehoods with regard to . . . the Ballyrock railroad.65 innocently ironic way that "The Southern heart is too impulsive; Southern Hospitality too lavish with the stranger."66 The importance of this light tale is that it shows the literary aspect of the language level conflict explicitly; by its very form, the story is about writing.